 Mallory Willsea Director of Marketing and Business Development Proud ENFJ, here!
 What does that mean for mStoner, besides entertaining colleagues with my wit and charm?
 I'm a problem-solver and enjoy working through our potential client's challenges to identify solutions and how a partnership with mStoner will bring value.

-Nicole Lentine Business Development Specialist Nicole works closely with mStoner's marketing team to connect with potential clients, identifying their challenges and finding the solutions that best fit their needs.
-She is a former host of Higher Ed Live's “Admissions Live” web broadcast, where she led dialogue about topics and trends in higher education admissions and enrollment marketing
+Nicole Lentine Business Development Manager Nicole works closely with mStoner's marketing team to connect with potential clients, identifying their challenges and finding the solutions that best fit their needs.
+She is a former host of Higher Ed Live's “Admissions Live” web broadcast, where she led dialogue about topics and trends in higher education admissions and enrollment marketing.